University of Charleston

 1. Candidates and students must possess the ability to comprehend written English at a level sufficient to adequately evaluate technical materials, medical reports, and biomedical texts and journals.

-2. Candidates and students are expected to be able to communicate, both verbally and in writing, the results of their examination to the patient and to their colleagues with accuracy, clarity, and efficiency.
+2. Candidates and students are expected to be able to communicate, both verbally and in writing, with patients, peers, university personnel, and colleagues.

 Sensory and Motor Functions

-1. Candidates and students must have sufficient use of somatic sensation and the senses of vision, hearing and smell to perform the inspection, palpation, auscultation and percussion components of the physical examination.
+1. Candidates and students must have sufficient use of somatic sensation and the senses of vision, hearing, and smell to perform the inspection, palpation, auscultation, and percussion components of the physical examination as well as interpretation of diagnostic studies including electrocardiography, microscopy, and radiography.

-2. Candidates and students must possess the gross and fine motor coordination skills necessary to learn and perform routine laboratory tests, and diagnostic and therapeutic procedures.
+2. Candidates and students must possess the gross and fine motor coordination skills necessary to learn and perform the physical examination, routine laboratory tests, and diagnostic/therapeutic procedures.

-3. Candidates and students should be able to perform the physical activities needed to provide general, emergency, and surgical care for patients.
-This may include, but is not be limited to, activities such as bending, lifting, carrying and running for extended periods of time.
+3. Candidates and students must be able to perform the physical activities needed to provide general, emergency, and surgical care.
+This may include, but is not limited to, activities such as standing, sitting, bending, lifting, carrying, and running for extended periods as required for the profession.

 Intellectual Conceptualization, Integration, and Quantitation

-1. Candidates and students must be able to learn to quantify, analyze, integrate, synthesize, solve problems, and reach diagnostic and therapeutic judgments.
+1. Candidates and students must possess the critical thinking skills and cognitive reasoning required to quantify, analyze, integrate, synthesize, problem-solve, and reach diagnostic and therapeutic judgments in a timely manner defined by program expectations.

-2. Candidates and students must be able to learn and to demonstrate the ability to recognize limitations in their own knowledge, skills, and abilities and seek appropriate assistance with their identified limitations.
+2. Candidates and students must be able to acquire and demonstrate the ability to recognize limitations in their knowledge, skills, and behaviors and seek assistance when appropriate.

 Behavioral and Social Attributes

-1. Candidates and students must be able to work collaboratively with their classmates to sustain a non-competitive learning atmosphere and with their colleagues and patients to develop collaborative professional relationships.
+1. Candidates and students must be able to collaborate with others to maintain a professional and non-competitive environment.

-2. Candidates and students must possess the endurance to tolerate physically taxing workloads and to function effectively under stress.
-At times this may require working for extended periods of time or with rotating schedules.
+2. Candidates and students must possess the endurance to tolerate physically taxing workloads and function effectively under stress.
+This may require working for extended periods or with rotating schedules.

-5. Candidates and students are expected to willingly accept and invite constructive criticism and, if necessary, subsequently adopt appropriate modifications in their behavior.
+5. Candidates and students are expected to accept and invite constructive criticism and, when necessary, adopt appropriate modifications to their behavior.

 ADA Statement